StanDarius24/docs/Tools/Docker/01-Get Started/02-Sample application.md

 docker run -dp 3000:3000 getting-started
 ```
 Remember the `-d` and `-p` flags?
 We’re running the new container in “detached” mode (in the background) and creating a mapping between the host’s port 3000 to the container’s port 3000.
 Without the port mapping, we wouldn’t be able to access the application.

+2. After a few seconds, open your web browser to http.yourlink.
+You should see our app :D.

+#docker